-3.9.
-C 14.00 – Detailed information on securitisations (SEC DETAILS)

-3.9.1.
-General remarks
+3.8.1.
+Scope of the SEC DETAILS template

-109. This template gathers information on a transaction basis (versus the aggregate information reported in CR SEC SA, CR SEC IRB, MKR SA SEC, MKR SA CTP, CA1 and CA2 templates) on all securitisations the reporting institution is involved in.
+109. These templates gather information on a transaction basis (versus the aggregate information reported in CR SEC, MKR SA SEC, MKR SA CTP, CA1 and CA2 templates) on all securitisations the reporting institution is involved in.
 The main features of each securitisation, such as the nature of the underlying pool and the own funds requirements shall be reported.

-110. This template is to be reported for:
+110. These template are to be reported for:

 a.
-Securitisations originated / sponsored by the reporting institution in case it holds at least one position in the securitisation.
-This means that, regardless of whether there has been a significant risk transfer or not, institutions shall report information on all the positions they hold (either in the banking book or trading book).
-Positions held include those positions retained due to Article 405 of CRR.
+Securitisations originated / sponsored by the reporting institution, including where it holds no position in the securitisation.
+In cases where they hold at least one position in the securitisation, regardless of whether there has been a significant risk transfer or not, institutions shall report information on all the positions they hold (either in the banking book or trading book).
+Positions held include those positions retained due to Article 6 of the Regulation (EU) 2017/2402 and in case of the transitional provisions in Article 43 (6) of the Regulation (EU) 2017/2402 applies, Article 405 of CRR in the version applicable on 31 December 2018b.

-b.
-Securitisations originated / sponsored by the reporting institution during the year of report, in case it holds no position.

-c.
 Securitisations, the ultimate underlying of which are financial liabilities originally issued by the reporting institution and (partially) acquired by a securitisation vehicle.
 This underlying could include covered bonds or other liabilities and shall be identified as such in column 160.

-d.
+c.
 Positions held in securitisations where the reporting institution is neither originator nor sponsor (i.e. investors and original lenders).

-111. This template shall be reported by consolidated groups and stand-alone institutions located in the same country where they are subject to own funds requirements.
+111. These templates shall be reported by consolidated groups and stand-alone institutions located in the same country where they are subject to own funds requirements.
 In case of securitisations involving more than one entity of the same consolidated group, the entity-by-entity detail breakdown shall be provided.

-112. On account of Article 406 (1) of CRR, which establishes that institutions investing in securitisation positions shall acquire a great deal of information on them in order to comply with due diligence requirements the reporting scope of the template is applied to a limited extent to investors.
-In particular, they shall report columns 010-040; 070-110; 160; 190; 290-400; 420-470.
+112. On account of Article 5 of the Regulation (EU) 2017/2402 (Securitisation Regulation), which establishes that institutions investing in securitisation positions shall acquire a great deal of information on them in order to comply with due diligence requirements the reporting scope of the template is applied to a limited extent to investors.
+In particular, they shall report columns 010-040; 070-110; 161; 190; 290-300-; 310-470.

-113. Institutions playing the role of original lenders (not performing also the role of originators or sponsors in the same securitisation) shall generally report the template to the same extent as investors.
+113. Institutions playing the role of original lenders (not performing also the role of originators, sponsors nor original lenders in the same securitisation) shall generally report the template to the same extent as investors.

-3.9.2.
+3.8.2 Breakdown of the SEC DETAILS template

+114. The SEC DETAILS consists of two templates.
+SEC DETAILS provides a general overview of the securitisations and SEC DETAILS 2 provides a breakdown of the same securitisations by approach applied.
+The template SEC DETAILS 2 shall be reported separately for the following approaches:

+1) SEC-IRBA

+2) SEC-SA

+3) SEC-ERBA

+4) 1250%

+115. Securitisation positions in the trading book should only be reported in columns 005-020, 420, 430, 440 and 450-470.
+For columns 420, 430 and 440 it should be taken into account the RW corresponding to the own fund requirement of the net position.

+3.8.3.
+C 14.00 – Detailed information on securitisations (SEC DETAILS)

+3.8.3.1.
 Instructions concerning specific positions